staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 Entrypoints may specify a configuration, a `(string, string)` dictionary that is injected at serve-time into the html files of the bundle.

-Entrypoints can be created manually from StaticDeploy's management console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.
+Entrypoints can be created manually from StaticDeploy's Management Console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy CLI.

 <div class="paddedDocsImage">
   <img
     src="../images/entrypoints-screenshot.png"
-    alt="Browsing apps and entrypoints in the management console" />
+    alt="Browsing apps and entrypoints in the Management Console" />
 </div>